 An initial health screening is conducted by a qualified medical practitioner for all residents within 24 hours of admission to identify the need for immediate medical care and assess for communicable disease.

 Interpretation: Qualified medical practitioner refers to a licensed physician, registered nurse, nurse practitioner, physician’s assistant, or other healthcare professional that is permitted by law and the organization to provide medical care and services without direction or supervision.
 For the purposes of this standard, qualified medical practitioners are distinct from other clinicians who are not permitted by law to provide medical care and services without direction or supervision (e.g., clinical social workers, licensed vocational/practical nurses, and medical assistants).
 To meet the standard, the initial medical screening must be administered by a qualified medical practitioner.
 If the organization does not have a qualified medical practitioner on staff, it should research community resources and consider creating a formal arrangement or a memorandum of understanding (MOU) with a local physicians group, local health department, federally-qualified health center, urgent care clinic, community-based health clinic, or telehealth providers.
 When possible, the screening should be performed by the resident’s primary care physician who has knowledge of the resident’s medical history or a physician that can serve as the resident’s medical home while in care.
 For children in care, the local child welfare agency may be responsible for ensuring the initial health screening is completed or may assist the organization to identify possible medical resources.
-Interpretation: When a resident returns following a runaway episode, a health screen should be conducted within 24 hours of entry back into care to identify whether he or she was victimized or otherwise hurt or injured while on the run.
+Interpretation: When a resident returns following a runaway episode, a health screen should be conducted within 24 hours of entry back into care to identify whether the individual was victimized or otherwise hurt or injured while on the run.
 Interpretation: In situations where the resident is unable to receive an initial health screening by a qualified medical practitioner within 24 hours, the organization can receive a rating of 2 if it has procedures in place for accommodating exceptional circumstances and is able to provide evidence that the screening occurred within 72 hours of admission.
 Examples of exceptional circumstances include, but are not limited to:

 weekend placements; and

-when a client is transferring from the care of a public agency that has arranged for an initial health screening to be conducted within 72 hours of admission to the program.
+when a person is transferring from the care of a public agency that has arranged for an initial health screening to be conducted within 72 hours of admission to the program.

 Examples: Conditions that require immediate or prompt medical attention include, but are not limited to: signs of abuse or neglect, serious or accidental injury, signs of infection or communicable diseases, hygiene or nutritional problems, pregnancy, and significant developmental or mental health disturbances.